-Fifteen years ago when, when someone asked me if they should invest in a bond fund or create a bond ladder, I always told them that a ladder was preferable, assuming you had enough money to properly build one.
+Fifteen years ago when, when someone asked me if they should invest in a bond fund or create a bond ladder, I always told them that a ladder was preferable, assuming you had enough money to build one properly.

-Generally investors like the ladder, because it provides “certainty” in income and the return of principal at maturity.
-An investor can walk out his or her broker’s office with a nice presentation and chart that tells them exactly what income this ladder will provide in various years, and when the individual bonds will come due.
+Generally, investors like the ladder, because it provides “certainty” in income and the return of principal at maturity.
+An investor can walk out his or her broker’s office with a beautiful presentation and chart that tells them precisely what income this ladder will provide in various years, and when the individual bonds will come due.

-If callable bonds are used in the construction of a ladder, there is no income certainty as many of the bonds will be called away if interest rates go down.
-The bonds that are called away must then be replaced in a lower interest rate environment with a lower income or yield.
+If callable bonds are part of a ladder, there is no income certainty as many of the bonds will be called away if interest rates go down.
+These bonds that are called away must then be replaced in a lower interest rate environment resulting in a lower income or yield.
 One can avoid this problem by using non-callable bonds, but such bonds generally provide a lower interest rate than the callable alternative.
-In addition there is no guarantee of yield or income when maturing non-callable bonds are re-invested.
+Also there is no guarantee of yield or income when maturing non-callable bonds are re-invested.

-Once again reality often trumps the original plan.
+Once again, reality often trumps the original plan.
 The individual bonds have a set maturity date, but the ladder as a whole does not.
-In fact the ladder is actually more like an escalator, in which the steps keep recycling themselves.
+The ladder is more like an escalator, in which the steps keep recycling themselves.

-In real life at some point, all or big piece of the bond ladder will be liquidated.
-This might be a result of health, estate distribution, or any host of reasons including the desire to change asset allocations.
+In real life, at some point, all or big pieces of the bond ladder will be sold.
+This might be a result of health, estate distribution, or any host of reasons, including the desire to change asset allocations.
 The reality is that though it may be ten or fifteen years after a ladder was set up, there is more often than not, a time when it is liquidated.
-At that point it is subject to the same market value risk as a bond fund or ETF.
-Worse still, individual bonds that are sold at the retail level will not get nearly the “institutional” pricing of bonds being sold in a mutual fund.
+At that point, it is subject to the same market value risk as a bond fund or ETF.
+Worse still, individual bonds that are sold at the retail level will not get nearly the “institutional” pricing of bonds sold in a mutual fund.

 Many investors prefer the ladder concept due to “indexing” type features.
-That is, with a ladder you are not trying to bet on the direction of interest rates, you just take what the market is giving at any given time.
-In this day and age it is even possible to take the best of both strategies.
-There are a number of ETFs (as well as mutual funds) that utilize a laddering approach within their structure.
+That is, with a ladder you are not trying to bet on the direction of interest rates, you take what the market is giving at any given time.
+In this day and age, it is even possible to take the best of both strategies.
+There are several ETFs (as well as mutual funds) that utilize a laddering approach within their structure.

 Again this is not to dump on bond ladders or suggest one should go out and blow up their ladder and put the proceeds in a bond fund or ETF.

-However if you are in a position of putting “new” money to work and are considering how to invest the fixed income portion, just don’t be so quick to write off the fund/ETF choice, particularly if you think you will be making regular adjustments to your overall asset allocation.
+However, if you are putting “new” money to work and are considering how to invest the fixed-income portion, don’t be so quick to write off the fund/ETF choice.
+Particularly if you think you will be making regular adjustments to your overall asset allocation.